Nicole Lapin

 Nicole Lapin (born March 7, 1984) is an American television news anchor, author, and businesswoman.
 She has worked as a news anchor on CNBC, CNN and Bloomberg.
 Lapin also served as a finance correspondent for Morning Joe on MSNBC and contributed to The Today Show on NBC.

 She is the author of Rich Bitch, Boss Bitch and Becoming Super Woman, which appeared on The New York Times Best Seller list.
 Her fourth book, Miss Independent, was released in 2022 and debuted on The Wall Street Journal bestseller list in the "Hardcover Business" category.

 Lapin co-hosted the business competition show Hatched with Carter Reum on The CW Network, which aired on Saturday mornings for two seasons.
 She has also appeared on programs including Good Morning America, CNN, Entertainment Tonight, The Kelly Clarkson Show, The Tamron Hall Show, and The Drew Barrymore Show.

-In 2022, she launched Money News Network (MNN), a podcast network focused on business and finance.
-She hosts the daily program "Money Rehab with Nicole Lapin" and co-hosts "Help Wanted" with Entrepreneur editor-in-chief Jason Feifer.

 Early life and education

 Lapin was born and raised in Los Angeles, California, to a scientist and a beauty queen, both of Jewish descent.
 Her interest in journalism developed while watching CNN's coverage of the Gulf War, an activity her parents initially restricted because of what they viewed as negativity and violence.
 While in high school, Lapin worked as a news anchor for a public-access television cable station.
 At 15, she took part in writing programs at Harvard.

 Lapin graduated as the valedictorian of her class from the Medill School of Journalism at Northwestern University, where she also majored in political science.
 She has been described as one of the youngest in her graduating class.
 She also studied European Union politics at L'Institut d'études politiques de Paris.